 Home-invading rats are typically brown to black in color.
 They have long tails and poor eyesight, but excellent hearing, smell, taste, and touch.
-The pests are skilled jumpers, climbers, and swimmers, which helps them sneak inside buildings.
+They are skilled jumpers, climbers, and swimmers, which helps them sneak inside buildings.
 Infestations tend to gather in attics, basements, and the spaces between walls.

 Risks & Dangers

-Not only do rats infest homes and cause costly damage, but they also threaten the health of residents.
-Rodent diseases are spread through bites, when individuals breathe in dust from rat droppings, or the ingestion of contaminated food or water.
+Not only do rats infest homes and cause costly damage, but they also lead to health problems.
+Rodent diseases are spread through bites when individuals breathe in dust from rat droppings, or the ingestion of contaminated food or water.
 The diseases they're capable of spreading include leptospirosis, rat-bite fever, and salmonellosis.
 They can also cause destruction to wiring, walls, and insulation where they nest and feed.

-The removal of rats from homes can be challenging once populations are well established.
-Their sounds are a constant reminder of the damages and health risks they present.
+Rat noises are one of the first signs of a rodent infestation you’ll notice.
 If rats are heard or seen inside houses, it is essential to contact experts to remove them.
+Rat control is challenging once populations are well established.
+If you don’t seal all entry points to your house, you’re vulnerable to other nuisance wildlife and rodent infestations.
 The professionals at Critter Control will eliminate infestations and give tips on preventing their return.

 Learn more about rat removal.